unic-ailab/TSFM-Eval/README.md

 ## Fixed Context (FixedC)

-A fixed historical context length is used while varying the prediction horizon.
+A fixed historical context length is used while varying the forecast horizon.
+This scenario evaluates long-range forecasting behavior, calibration degradation at increasing horizons, and inference latency scaling.

-Purpose:
-- evaluate long-range forecasting,
-- latency scaling,
-- and calibration degradation over long horizons.

----

 ## Fixed Horizon (FixedH)

 A fixed prediction horizon is used while varying the historical context length.

-Purpose:
-- study context sensitivity,
+This setup is designed to study context sensitivity, long-context reasoning, and context saturation effects.
-- identify context saturation points,
-- and evaluate long-context reasoning.

 ---